Now available on Amazon here!

 We have to stop these demons before we go our separate ways.
 If we can’t…will we have to face these demons alone, night after night?
 Will we keep living in the shadows of our worst fears, haunting us during the day?

-Major Characters: Leah Pool (main character) is a socially-awkward teen about to head to college.
+Leah Pool (main character) is a socially-awkward teen about to head to college.
 She loves writing, and loves her writers’ group, the Fools.
 Hallie is a member of the Fools and Leah’s best friend.
 She is a bright ray of sunshine to everyone she meets.
 Other Fools and friends of Leah include Roderick, Faith, A.J., Bryce, Percy, and Cal.
-The demons Leah and the Fools face are led by the Whine and the Bass, who take the form of a massive two-headed dragon.
+The Whine and the Bass, who take the form of a massive two-headed dragon, are the mysterious, fearsome leaders of the demons and the Fools’ main enemy.

 “Therefore, encourage one another and build up one another, just as you also are doing.” -1 Thessalonians 5:11 (NASB)

-Inspirational Music: Imagine Dragons is the unofficial artist for this book, as many of their songs resonate with this story.
+Imagine Dragons is the unofficial artist for this book, as many of their songs resonate with this story.
 Other artists/songs include: Home by Phillip Phillips, Keeping Me Guessing and Angel By Your Side by Francesca Battistelli, The Call by Regina Spektor, and We Fall Apart by We As Human.
+See this blog post for a full playlist inspired by the novel!

 I also initially wrote the book to process my own struggle to let go of good things in my life in order to embrace the present.
 I see the Lord’s hand in the writing of Our Company of Fools because it did help me process my grief and emotions in early 2016.
 Returning to the book at different points over the last few years has also helped ground me during other transitions I’ve faced.